What is Town Planning Rebellion?

 This does not factor in the environmental impact of building on farmland and natural habitat.
 It also does not factor in the short lifespan of many of the buildings that are currently under construction and that will not be fit for purpose in a few decades time.
 Moving our focus away from ‘development’ ( and an economy that is reliant upon pouring endless concrete) must therefore be a central part of our urgent transition to a low carbon society.

-Our organisation is dedicated to ensuring that changes to the way we approach urban and regional planning is placed as a matter of priority and that Citizens Assemblies or other similar forms of direct democracy are put in place to ensure that there are fundamental changes to the way we approach planning.
+Our organisation is dedicated to ensuring that changes to the way we approach urban and regional planning is placed as a matter of priority and we have a list of ten focus points.

-We have a list of ten focus points that we will take into these assemblies (and beyond).
-These come with the understanding that any outcome will be much more nuanced and far reaching than the focus points we are putting forward.
-We understand that we are one part of a much larger conversation.
+Of course, any outcomes will be much more nuanced and more far reaching than the focus points that we are putting forward, as we are one part of a much larger conversation.

 Holistic Activism, Extinction Rebellion and a Movement of Movements

-We also recognise the importance of systemic change and that as long as we continue to operate under an economic system that is driven by development, we can only ever make cosmetic changes with negligible long term results.
+We also recognise the importance of systemic change towards a post-growth society.
+As long as we continue to operate under an economic system that is driven by development, we can only ever make cosmetic changes with negligible long term results.

 Our role in a broader global movement

-In other words we need to de-colonise aid and instead approach it as a sharing of ideas that will lead to the creation of ecologically resilient communities across the world that can fully embrace everything from regenerative farming, First Nations approaches to re-wilding, and permaculture through cooperation and not coercion.
+It is essential that the world works together by sharing ideas and resources by de-colonising aid and approaching it instead as a sharing of ideas that will lead to the creation of ecologically resilient communities across the world.
+This would fully embrace everything from affordable housing, regenerative farming, re-wilding and permaculture through cooperation rather than coercion.

-For example, our focus on ending sprawl and its encroachment onto wildlife habitat feeds into the movement for preserving biodiversity and it therefore fits nicely with campaigns to end old growth logging.
+For example, our focus on ending sprawl and its encroachment onto wildlife habitat feeds into the movement for preserving biodiversity and ending old growth logging.

-Ending sprawl together with embracing David Holmgren’s retrosuburbia movement will also help to ensure that we reduce food miles by preserving the food bowls on the fringes of our cities as well as growing more fresh easily perishable food items in the long established gardens across the suburbs.
+Ending sprawl together with embracing the Retrosuburbia Movement will also help to ensure that we reduce food miles by preserving the food bowls on the fringes of our cities as well as utilising our private gardens as a resource for growing easily perishable food items that can be picked fresh.

 Town Planning Rebellion’s Ten Points of Focus

-Our principal focus is to give priority to inhabiting the many thousands of houses and units that lie vacant within our conurbations.
+Our principal focus is to ensure that the many thousands of houses and units that lie vacant within our towns and conurbations are inhabited.
 In Melbourne alone, there are currently up to 82,000 empty homes.
-Maintaining, retrofitting and converting existing buildings is our underlying approach.

 This connects with our second focus, which is to embrace the retrosuburbia model as a means of increasing food security in the existing built form.
-Retrosuburbia is a growing and established movement and we strongly recommend that you connect with it (details at the end).
+Retrosuburbia is a growing and established movement and we strongly recommend that you connect with it.
+You can read more about it here: https://retrosuburbia.com

-Our fourth focus is a new approach to the construction of higher density housing within residential areas our cities and towns.
-This is known as urban consolidation and it does have benefits if it is done right.
-In other words, if it is not used as a green light to raze entire neighbourhoods to the ground or to build sub-standard developments for the investment market.
+Our fourth focus is to champion a new approach to urban consolidation or the construction of higher density housing within existing residential areas (the greyfields).
+Under a post growth model, urban consolidation would no longer be used as a green light to raze entire neighbourhoods to the ground or to build sub-standard developments for the investment market.

-Therefore, future developments must not be at the expense of existing robust and retrofittable buildings (see the third focus).
-Housing stock that is not deemed to be salvageable can be replaced, but only with higher density public housing/cooperative housing style developments.
+Future development would instead incorporate existing robust and retrofittable buildings (see the third focus). while housing stock that is less robust and less easily retrofitted would be replaced… but only with higher density public housing/cooperative housing/build-to-let style developments.

-Our fifth focus is regarding transport.
-All proposed new road building projects would not proceed unless there is a very good reason.
-Our focus from hereon will be almost entirely on improving and interconnecting walkability, public transport networks and bicycle pathways.
+Our fifth focus is that further road building project should not proceed unless there is good reason, such as safety.
+Our focus from hereon will be upon improving and interconnecting walkability, public transport networks and bicycle pathways.

-Our sixth focus is to look at retrofitting the existing built spaces that are currently not used for housing such as converting disused office space.
+Our sixth focus is to retrofit existing built spaces that are currently not used for housing such as converting disused office space.
 This will help to increase densities if required, without the need for additional development.

 Our seventh focus is to embrace the growing demand for alternative types of living such as granny flats and tiny houses.
 These can be slotted into existing communities with minimal impact on the land and on surrounding flora and fauna… and a growing number of people are choosing this lifestyle choice.

-We will ensure that this kind of development will be approached in such a way that nature is reintroduced into urban areas and that carbon neutral building techniques are employed throughout (see the ninth focus below).
+We will ensure that this kind of development will be approached in such a way that nature is reintroduced into urban areas and that carbon neutral building techniques are employed throughout.
+Christie Walk in Adelaide is a good existing example of a brownfield regeneration project that has created more housing while improving biodiversity.
+However, future developments of this nature must incorporate a strong component of public housing.

 Our ninth focus is to ensure that passive solar and energy efficient design as well as the utilisation of carbon neutral or carbon negative building materials is intrinsic to all future developments.

-Our tenth focus is to reduce future development in high bushfire risk areas by compensating people who own vacant lots with a plot of land in a what will be a small number of newly built eco-townships.
-These townships will be built to be easily defended in bushfire scenarios and will be built around permaculture principles.
+Our tenth focus is to reduce future development in high bushfire risk areas/flood plains by compensating people who own vacant lots with a plot of land in what will develop into a small number of newly built eco-townships.
+These townships will be built to be easily defended in bushfire scenarios and will constructed around around permaculture principles.

-This will protect large areas of bushland from future development while providing security to people who would otherwise live in high bushfire risk areas.
-The offer will also be extended to people who have lost their house in a bushfire.
+This will protect large areas of bushland from future development while providing security to people who would otherwise live in high bushfire risk areas and high flood risk areas.

 First Nations Sovereignty